propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.64 =
+* Hide users with role 'subscriber' in all negotiator related lists
+* Make price qualifier on commercial not only a 'For Sale' related field
+* Available date output on frontend to read 'Now' if date passed
+* Replace [applicant_name] tag in owner viewing confirmation emails
+* Updated Flexslider jQuery slideshow plugin to 2.7.2
+* Added new 'Get Involved' tab to settings area
+* Added support for image field type in admin settings.
+Used by Template Assistant add on when creating additional fields of type 'Image'

 = 1.4.63 =
 * Added new 'Property Image' Elementor widget to show specific image in single property template